MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 This topic shows how to author [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) APIs by using the [**winrt::implements**](/uwp/cpp-ref-for-winrt/implements) base struct, either directly or indirectly.
 Synonyms for *author* in this context are *produce*, or *implement*.
 This topic covers the following scenarios for implementing APIs on a C++/WinRT type, in this order.

 > [!NOTE]
-> This topic touches on the subject of Windows Runtime Components, but only in the context of C++/WinRT.
+> This topic touches on the subject of Windows Runtime components, but only in the context of C++/WinRT.
 If you're looking for content about Windows Runtime components that covers all Windows Runtime languages, then see [Windows Runtime components](/windows/uwp/winrt-components/).

 - You're *not* authoring a Windows Runtime class (runtime class); you just want to implement one or more Windows Runtime interfaces for local consumption within your app.
 You derive directly from **winrt::implements** in this case, and implement functions.
 - You *are* authoring a runtime class.
 You might be authoring a component to be consumed from an app.
 Or you might be authoring a type to be consumed from XAML user interface (UI), and in that case you're both implementing and consuming a runtime class within the same compilation unit.
 In these cases, you let the tools generate classes for you that derive from **winrt::implements**.